hack-the-crisis-web/htc-web/src/content/tracklists/environment.md

       up all the cigarette butts from nature after COVID-19 as there is a threat that butts are infected with virus.
 How we avoid cigarette butts to end up in nature?
+  - title: Re-organise our activities to benefit the environment
+    logo: /img/logo-wcd-2020-black-large_-_anneli_ohvril_1_.png
+    logoTitle: ''
+    linkTitle: ''
+    linkUrl: ''
+    description: >-
+      The current crisis offers us a great opportunity to re-think our social and economic systems.\

+      Coronavirus comes together with deep economic crisis.
+As governments, businesses and people are focused on crises and how to deal with its consequences, the environmental topic is most probably the subject to postpone.
+This can lead us even to greater economic crises that comes from climate change that is speeding up due to pressure to economic growth.
+      Failure in climate change mitigation could lead to greater human life and economic losses.\

+      How we can use the model how we fight with coronavirus to tackle the environmental challenges?
+The world needs to demonstrate the same unity and commitment to climate action and cutting greenhouse gas emissions as to containing the Coronavirus pandemic.\

+      The Covid-19 pandemic has unleashed humanity’s instinct to transform itself in the face of a universal threat and it can help us do the same to create a livable planet for future generations.\

+      On an individual level how we can re-organise our activities to benefit the environment?
+How the governments can use the economic stimulus packages as a tool to catalyze the transformation to restorative and sustainable society?\

+      How to help businesses quikly find a circular economy models as the way to restore their businesses.
 widgetCode: >-
   <div class='embedsocial-hashtag'
   data-ref="238623d492d2f03d78c8bbf62e92c02a185227b0"